 This means if an event is cancelled, it is up the seller to resolve the issue, for example, by rescheduling the event, or if that is not possible or is not suitable for you, by giving you a refund.

 If the cancelled event is abroad, you are usually not covered for any travel or accommodation costs, unless they were part of a package that included the ticket.
 Refunds for flights and accommodation costs are not the responsibility of the event promoter or ticket seller.
 Your rights to a refund depend on terms and conditions for each individual booking and if cancellation is allowed.
 If the terms of the contract do not allow cancellation, you may be able to claim through your travel insurance (if you have a policy in place).

 However, if you booked a package holiday that includes a concert ticket and another travel service (such as flight or hotel or both), then you have stronger protections.
 Find more about package holidays.

 If things go wrong

-If you have a problem with a ticket that you bought from an authorised seller, you should first contact the trader, to give them the chance to put things right.
+If you have a problem with a ticket that you bought from an authorised seller, contact the trader to give them the chance to put things right.

-If you cannot resolve the issue, you can contact the following for further consumer advice:
+If you cannot resolve the issue, you can contact the following organisations for advice: